 #5 Property Management Fees

 Many rental property owners refrain from hiring a property management firm as they don’t want to pay property management fees.
-However, what they don’t realize is that working with a property manager can save them time and money in the long term.
+However, what they don’t realize is that hiring a property manager can save them time and money in the long term.
 Even if you’ll have to pay your property management company around 10 percent of the monthly rent, consider the value they can provide.
 They will handle the day-to-day demands of your rental property, such as collecting rent, screening renters, and more.
 As experts, they can also reduce the risk that comes with real estate ventures.

 #6 Other Expenses